-If you want to easily get an idea of what your graphics card can do, benchmarking your GPU is a great way to see how it will cope with all the latest PC games.
-These benchmark tests will push your graphics card to its limits, giving you an idea of what your graphics card can handle, and at what resolution.
+Well, for starters, if you want to easily get an idea of what your graphics card can do, benchmarking your GPU is a great way to see how it will cope with all best PC games.
+Even the best graphics cards will be pushed to the limit with these benchmarking tests, which means you'll get a very clear idea of exactly what your graphics card can handle and at what resolution.

-Not only will these benchmark results give you an idea of how your computer can handle the latest games, but it can give you bragging rights, too.
-Hey, you just dropped a ton of cash on that Nvidia GeForce RTX 2080 Ti, you should be able to share your benchmark results to make all your friends jealous.
+If you have the best gaming PC, these benchmark results will give you an idea of how your computer can handle the latest game and if you've just splashed out on that Nvidia GeForce RTX 2080 Ti, you'll be able to share your benchmark results with all of your friends.

 1. Why benchmark